nasuno/Holodeck/README.md

  Configuration file | `commands.ini` | Command mappings and settings
  Plugins directory  | `plugins/`     | Location for plugin assemblies

 Both are created in the application's base directory.

+The Holodeck also requires the API(Current.PluginApi.dll) to be present,<br>
+as well as having it in the Plugins folder for Plugins to share.

 &nbsp;&nbsp;After first run:<br>
 1. Edit `commands.ini` to configure command mappings and settings